-Kohonen's SOM (1990, 1995) is one of the most popular neural network methods, having been used in a variety of applications including exploratory data analysis and as a preprocessing stage before a supervised learner.
+Kohonen's SOM (1990, 1995) was one of the most popular neural network methods, having been used in a variety of applications including

+GENERATIVE TOPOGRAPHIC MAPPING exploratory data analysis and as a preprocessing stage before a supervised learner.
 One interesting and successful application is the traveling salesman problem (Angeniol, Vaubois, and Le Texier 1988).
+Just like the difference between k-means clustering and EM on Gaussian mixtures (chapter 7), generative topographic mapping (GTM) (Bishop, Svensén, and Williams 1998) is a probabilistic version of SOM that optimizes the log likelihood of the data using a mixture of Gaussians whose means are constrained to lie on a two-dimensional manifold (for topological ordering in low dimensions).